 2L of water

 Saute onion and button mushrooms in olive oil until starting to brown.
 Add ginger and stir until warm and fragrant.
 Add water and bring to the boil.
 Add silken tofu and enoki mushrooms (these are the noodles in the soup!).
 Once heated through add leafy greens and heat until just cooked.
 Dilute miso paste in a cup of warm, boiled water.
 Turn soup off the heat and add miso liquid.
-Stir through and serve!
+Stir through, garnish with sliced spring onions (these give a lovely fresh flavour to the soup) and serve!

 This is a salty, fermented soy paste used to flavour Japanese dishes.
 It is also a live probiotic food, hence it is generally not heated at high temperatures for long periods.
 This preserves the health-giving properties of the miso.
 You can find it in most major supermarkets these days, usually alongside the noodles and other specialty foods for Asian dishes.